Are All Red Bird Cardinals?

 Scarlet tanagers are small birds, measuring around 15 cm long on average.
 Usually, they eat insects, which they catch by flying through the trees and bushes.

-03. Red-Winged Blackbirds:
+03. Red-Winged Blackbirds

 Red-winged blackbirds are probably the most commonly seen red bird in North America.
 These birds get their name from the male’s bright red and black wings.